 One room in our house has indigo walls, a blue-and-white checked floor, an ancient oilcloth map of Tibet on one wall, and a view into the branches of our monster cottonwood tree.
 That’s my office, where I spend a good part of every day.
 Over the years I’ve had a variety of home offices: some in my living room, some in my bedroom, some, like this one, in rooms of their own.
 My blue room is the best office of all, and I love it.

-As of fall 2017 I’ve published more than 200 nonfiction books for teens and young readers.
+As of 2019 I’ve published more than 200 nonfiction books for teens and young readers.
 You can find a site devoted to those books, with reviews, photos, and lists of titles, here.

 On the fiction front, I published a few romance novels in the 90s.
 I also did a couple of ghostwriting jobs, including a huge Civil War novel.
 Lately I’ve turned to writing speculative fiction, which has always been my first love as a reader.
 A few years back I wrote a long space opera that was my ticket into the first Taos Toolbox but was, as was made clear there, not very good.
 One of these days I may demolish that manuscript and rebuild it better, stronger, and smarter; I think I have the technology.
 In the meantime, I’m writing YA novels and have published a couple of horror stories.
 Everything I start seems to take a left turn into horror at some point.